The BH1750 device is a digital light sensor which uses the I2C interface. This allows it to be connected to the Raspberry Pi with only four wires.

 With the device connected and the Pi powered up the “i2cdetect” command should show the device with address 0x23.

-Here is a simple Python script to read the light level from the module :
+You can download an example script to read the light level from the module and print it to the screen.

 or use this link in a browser.